davidlevinwork/Blockchain-System/README.md

     ├── Blockchain
     │   ├── Blockchain.py       # Creation, Mining and Decentralizing the Blockchain
     │   ├── Constants.py        # Helper
+    ├── Demo
+    │   ├── Demo.mp4            # Demo of the blockchain system including coin's transfer
+    │   ├── Pre-Demo.mp4        # Preparations required for the benefit of the demo
+    │   ├── README              # README.md file for the demo
     ├── Documentation
     │   ├── Architecture.pdf    # Architecture of the system
     │   ├── Test Plan.pdf       # Test Plan of the system